aiidateam/AEP/003_efficient_object_store_for_repository/readme.md

 ## Background
 AiiDA writes the "content" of each node in two places: attributes in the database, and files (that do not need fast query) in a disk repository.
-These files include for instance raw inputs and otputs of a job calculation, but also other binary or textual information best stored directly as a file (some notable examples: pseudopotential files, numpy arrays, crystal structures in CIF format).
+These files include for instance raw inputs and outputs of a job calculation, but also other binary or textual information best stored directly as a file (some notable examples: pseudopotential files, numpy arrays, crystal structures in CIF format).